MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 # Authentication with the Azure SDK for Go using a managed identity

-In this tutorial, you'll configure an Azure virtual machine with a managed identity to authenticate to Azure using the Azure SDK for Go.
+In this tutorial, you configure an Azure virtual machine with a managed identity to authenticate to Azure using the Azure SDK for Go.

 Managed identities eliminate the need for you to manage credentials by providing an identity directly to an Azure resource.
 Permissions assigned to the identity grant the resource access to other Azure resources that support managed identities, removing the need for you to pass credentials in your application.
 You can use managed identities to authenticate and authorize Azure-hosted apps with other Azure resources.